Summary of Arduino simulator using Proteus as project simulation

 Proteus Design Suite Version 8

-• The new integrated VSMStudio IDE binds your firmware project to your schematic design and Active Popups bring the schematic into your VSMStudio debug session.
+- The latest VSMStudio IDE combines your firmware project with your schematic design, and Active Popups allow you to bring the schematic into your VSMStudio debug session.

 How to use the Barebone Arduino?